 Exception: If the match has line judges, the baseline and sideline judges are responsible for the call.
-(See Rule 13.E.2) - 6.D.12.
-After the completion of a rally, players may overrule a partner's line call, an officiating team's line call, or an opponent's "in" call to their own disadvantage.
+(See Rule 13.E.2) - 6.C.12.
+After the completion of a rally, players may overrule a partner's line call, their own line call, an officiating team's line call, or an opponent's "in" call to their own disadvantage.